 "Uh-huh."
 Her voice dropped to a wheedling tone.
 "Please let me in?"

 It was absolutely out of the question that he let her in.
 He looked into her blue eyes, such bright blue eyes.
-No. He mustn't be swayed by something so trivial, he ordered himself.
+No. He mustn't be swayed by something so trivial.
 Blue eyes didn't matter.
 Neither did long blonde hair that he could imagine running like silk through his fingers.

-Her hand waved in front of his face.
+She waved her hand in front of his face.
 "Hello?"
 Can I come in or what?"

 He knew it was wrong but he moved aside anyway.
 "Yes.
 Come in."

 She smiled in happy triumph.
 "Cool," she said as she skipped past him and found his kitchen.
 She began to rummage around in the cabinets, pulling out plates and a mug.
-She dug into the sack and pulled out a container of blood.
-She opened it carefully, poured some in the mug, and slipped it into the microwave.
+She dug into the sack and pulled out a container of blood opening it carefully before pouring some in the mug and slipping it into the microwave.
 Then she was back in the bag, emerging with the cheese and crackers, an apple, and some sort of pastry.
 She grabbed a knife from block and began to cut the cheese into pieces.
 Then she stopped and looked up at him worriedly.
-"You don't prefer it sliced do you?
+"You don't prefer it sliced, do you?
 Because I could slice the rest of it."